Improving Outdoor Multi-cell Fingerprinting-based Positioning via Mobile Data Augmentation

-\item Unlike previous studies that focused primarily on synthetic data augmentation to improve positioning in controlled or indoor scenarios, this work addresses the augmentation of real \ac{MDT} data provided by an Italian \ac{MNO} in four large-scale outdoor settings, which introduces practical challenges such as sparse spatial sampling, heterogeneous and partial \ac{PCI} visibility, measurement noise, and strong temporal/spatial variability due to user mobility and wide-area propagation effects.
+\begin{itemize} \item Unlike previous studies that focused primarily on synthetic data augmentation to improve positioning in controlled or indoor scenarios, this work addresses the practical challenges inherent to operational outdoor environments.
+We validate the proposed framework on real \ac{MDT} data provided by an Italian \ac{MNO} in four large-scale settings, demonstrating its capability to handle sparse spatial sampling, heterogeneous and partial \ac{PCI} visibility, measurement noise, and strong temporal/spatial variability typical of user mobility and wide-area propagation effects.

 \item The proposed framework introduces a hybrid and modular model that decouples the generation of user locations and radio features, aiming for a lightweight and interpretable architecture.
 The user spatial distribution is modeled using \ac{KDE}, while \ac{PCI}-specific radio fingerprints are generated through \ac{KNN}.